Transforming-Climate-Action/Transforming-Climate-Action.github.io/docs/data-management-planning-guide/write-plan-overview.md

 ![DMP Assistant - Responsibilities and Resources](../img/dmp-guide/dmp-responsibilities-and-resources.png)
 !!! note
     The TCA Data Management Accelerator is here to support you throughout the data management process, but ultimate responsiblity for the dataset should remain within your team.
 - Who will be responsible for managing this project's research outputs during and after the project?
 Please list the data management-specific tasks for which project contributors will be responsible.
+!!! note
-For more detail on the ways that the TCA Data Management Accelerator can support you please see [twerka berka]()
+    For more detail on the ways that the TCA Data Management Accelerator can support you please see [Data Management Accelerator Support](DMA-support.md)
 - How will responsibilities for managing data activities be handled if substantive changes happen in the personnel overseeing the project's data, including a change of Principal Investigator?
-!!! note
-    The TCA Data Management Accelerator is here to support you throughout the data management process, but ultimate responsiblity for the dataset should remain within your team.
 - What resources will you require to implement the management of your research outputs?
 What do you estimate the overall cost for this to be?

 ## Ethics and Legal Compliance